Readability Formulas: seven reasons to avoid them and what to do instead

 No formula can grade an e-commerce page that is mostly images and fragments.
 None can grade a form.

-Some websites claim that the FORCAST formula works with forms because it counts only words, not sentences.
 But the FORCAST developers didn’t use forms in their research.
 They used text passages comprising full sentences, just as the developers of other formulas did.
 They just found that they didn’t need sentence length as part of their formula.
-To use the FORCAST formula, you need at least 150 continuous words.
 But if your form includes chunks of 150 words, you have a different and simpler problem: far too many words.

 Lists are also a challenge for readability formulas.
-Just ending each item with or without a period could change your content’s score dramatically .
+Just ending each item with or without a period could change your content’s score dramatically.

 An example: If you were responsible for importing animals for a zoo in the United States, you would need this information: